BrianInGermany/mainandwine/corona_rules.md

 ## Hotels and Accomodations
 - 2G required for tourism, otherwise 3G with daily tests.
-- 2G for the use of amenities (dining room, swimming poo, etc.)
+- 2G for the use of amenities (dining room, swimming pool, etc.)

 ## Public Transport
 - Regulated by the Bundesinfektionsschutzgesetz (Federal Infection Protection Act)